Massachusetts releases updated town-by-town breakdown of coronavirus cases

-On Wednesday, there were 74 new coronavirus-related deaths reported, bringing the state’s death toll to 6,547 with 94,220 confirmed cases.
+On Wednesday, there were 68 new coronavirus-related deaths reported, bringing the state’s death toll to 7,152 with 101,592 cases.

 Lowell and Chelsea have both seen more than 2,500 cases.
-Lynn and Brockton have passed 3,000 cases.
-Worcester has topped 4,500 cases, while Boston has surpassed 13,000 infected individuals.
+Lynn has passed 3,000 cases.
+Worcester and Brockton have topped 4,000 cases, while Boston has surpassed 13,000 infected individuals.

 Below is a full town-by-town breakdown.
 The “rate” column indicates the number of cases per 100,000 people.
 The number provides a standardized way to compare the burden of disease in cities and towns regardless of the size of their population.